Music stand

 A music stand is a pedestal or elevated rack designed to hold sheets of music in position for reading.
 Most music stands for orchestral, chamber music or solo orchestra-family instruments (violin, oboe, trumpet, etc.) can be raised or lowered to accommodate seated or standing performers, or performers of different heights.
 Many types of keyboard instruments have a built-in or removable music rack or stand where sheet music can be placed.
 Music stands enable musicians to read sheet music or scores while playing an instrument or conducting, as the stand leaves the hands free.
 For choirs, singers typically hold their music in a folder, and singers performing solo recitals or opera performances typically memorize the lyrics and melodies.
 Some singers use stands, such as lounge singers and wedding vocalists who have a repertoire of hundreds of songs, which makes remembering all of the verses difficult.

 There is evidence of music stands from China as early as 200 BC.
 They did not appear in Europe until much later, as most musicians played from memory or improvised.
 In the 16th century, playing music with a group in one's home became popular, and music was printed for amateurs' use.
 This music was typically laid down on a table or other flat surface in front of the instrumentalists.

 Beginning in the 17th century, some amateur musicians used table-top music stands, which were the first kind of music stand in Europe.

 A few are still used today.

 It is not until the 17th century that floor-standing music stands were developed in the West.
 Such music stands were common by 1730, at least in France.

 Types

-There are various types of music stand for different purposes and intended users.
+There are a few types of music stand for different purposes and intended users.
 Folding stands collapse, which makes them easily portable.
 Folding stands are typically used by amateur musicians to practice and at rehearsals and performances.
 Professional musicians are more likely to limit their use of folding stands to rehearsals held outside of normal performance venues (e.g., a chamber music rehearsal at a private home) or small gigs.
 Non-folding stands tend to be used by professional orchestral musicians and big bands for rehearsals and concerts.